founticle/Active_Directory_Lab/README.md

 ➡ Using public-private key pair, connecting the Active Directory Windows server to Linux via SSH

-You can find the PDF that includes a comprehensive, step-by-step explanation of the above tasks.
+You can find the PDF in the files section that includes a comprehensive, step-by-step explanation of the above tasks.